 The union territories of Dadra & Nagar Haveli and Daman & Diu merged in January 2020 to form a single entity known as the Union Territory of Dadra & Nagar Haveli and Daman and Diu.
 The capital of this newly created union territory is Daman.
 This merger of two union territories combined two culturally rich coastal regions in the Arabian Sea stretching along the western coast of India, enhancing their development prospects while preserving their unique diverse identities.

 The capitals of various Indian states and union territories always finds its place in General Awareness/Static GK section of Bank, SSC, TNPSC and Railways exams.
-Veranda RACE through this article hopes to be a detailed article on the list of Indian states, union territories and their capitals offering interesting facts about states, capitals and union territories to prepare for the upcoming Bank, SSC, TNPSC, Railways, State and Central Govt. exams.
+Veranda RACE through this article hopes to be a detailed article on the list of Indian states, union territories and their capitals offering interesting facts about states, capitals and union territories to prepare for the upcoming Bank, SSC, TNPSC, Railways, State and Central Govt. exams in 2026.

 To know more about the list of Chief Ministers and Governors of Indian states and Lt.
 Governors and Administrators of Indian Union Territories, aspirants can check the following Veranda RACE article: